CapgeminiCIS/hackerkiste-hackathon/04_Stage_1_AKS_Cluster.md

       ARM_TENANT_ID: ${{ secrets.AZURE_AD_TENANT_ID }}
       TF_VAR_uniquename: ${{ secrets.UNIQUE_NAME }}
 ```
-## Code runner
+## Code Runner
 Next we specify what image we expect our job to run on:
 "`runs-on: ubuntu-latest`"

 ```
 jobs:
   deploy:
     runs-on: ubuntu-latest

 ```

 ## Defaults
-In our case the Terraform code is Located in a subdirectory.
+In our case the Terraform code is located in a subdirectory.
 We need to define the "`working-directory`" for all upcoming Terraform tasks.

 To learn more about the workflow syntax and jobs visit:
 https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobs